Dean MacDonald: GT World Challenge Europe

 MacDonald's championship-winning McLaren 720S GT3 at Magny-Cours in 2022.

 In 2022, MacDonald took on a full season drive in the GT World Challenge Europe Sprint Cup with Garage 59.
 MacDonald and co-driver Miguel Ramos successfully defended the latter's 2021 Pro-Am title, taking seven class pole positions, seven class podiums, and four class victories.
-MacDonald added a supposed one-off in the Endurance Cup, serving as the fourth driver in Garage 59's #188 entry at the 2022 24 Hours of Spa.
+MacDonald added a supposed one-off in the Endurance Cup, serving as the fourth driver in Garage 59's No. 188 entry at the 2022 24 Hours of Spa.
 MacDonald would later replace Ethan Simioni as the third driver in the #159 for the final two races of the season, helping Nicolai Kjærgaard and Manuel Maldonado to a Silver Cup-class podium finish in the final race of the season.

 The following season, MacDonald embarked on a full-season GT World Challenge Europe campaign, albeit with different teams in each series.
 In the Endurance Cup, MacDonald switched to fellow McLaren competitors Optimum Motorsport, driving alongside Sam De Haan and Charlie Fagg.
 Competing in the Gold Cup class, the team's season culminated in a class victory at the 2023 24 Hours of Spa as they finished sixth in the Gold Cup championship.
-In the Sprint Cup, he graduated to the Pro class, joining former F1 driver Christian Klien in JP Motorsport's #111 entry.
+In the Sprint Cup, he graduated to the Pro class, joining former F1 driver Christian Klien in JP Motorsport's No. 111 entry.
 The duo endured a difficult season, finishing as high as 11th on two occasions but failing to score championship points.